← Back to Blog

 5. Any potential landmines to avoid (controversies, topics they've said they dislike discussing)

 This prep workflow alone can save an hour per episode and produce sharper questions than a two-hour deep-dive would.
+The "commonly asked questions to avoid" prompt line is particularly valuable — your guest will notice you have done your homework when you skip the obvious ones.

 Show Notes, Timestamps, and Summaries